CoMakery/tfci/cryptoequity-cobudgeting-currency.md

 We need a transition phase.
 5 years is elimination of transaction cost.
 10 years is the elimination of redundancy.
 The core competency of an organization is not accounting if the company say wants to create a cup..
 The competition should only be at the edge.
 The competition should only be on the things that are done differently.
 This avoids wasting time on the common elements.

-###Christopher Allen's Pre-Session Comments
+####Christopher Allen - Origins & Progressive Trust

-These kind of ideas [about CryptoEquity] have their roots in [Nic Szabo’s concepts about Smart Contracts](http://szabo.best.vwh.net/smart.contracts.html), which he started writing about in 1994  — there are many interesting possiblities here besides bitcoin and distributed autonomous corporations (DACs)
+These kind of ideas [about CryptoEquity] have their roots in [Nic Szabo’s concepts about Smart Contracts](http://szabo.best.vwh.net/smart.contracts.html), which he started writing about in 1994  — there are many interesting possiblities here besides bitcoin and distributed autonomous corporations (DACs).

 I will add that many of the harder problems here are with the intersection of computer trust and human trust, what I call Progressive Trust.
 Pure autonomous systems will not be used by people unless they map well the way people work (which is not always rational).
 I write a little about how understanding this made SSL win over other approaches: http://www.lifewithalacrity.com/2004/08/progressive_tru.html

 ###Facilitated Dialog